Unlike vacations or gadgets, a game court provides decades of enjoyment. Something to grow into not out of.

 Retaining Walls

-If you’ve got uneven terrain, retaining walls could add $5,000–10,000 to your budget.
+If you’ve got uneven terrain, retaining walls could add $5,000–$20,000 to your budget. depending on height and complexity.

 Permitting and HOA Approvals